Ford Escape: Second generation (2008)

-The second generation Ford Escape debuted at the 2006 Los Angeles International Auto Show.
-The North American-market Escape and its Mazda Tribute and Mercury Mariner siblings were redesigned to stay competitive with other new compact SUVs, however most of the internals have been carried over for the 2008 model year.
+The second-generation Ford Escape debuted at the 2006 Los Angeles International Auto Show.
+The North American market Escape and its Mazda Tribute and Mercury Mariner siblings were redesigned to stay competitive with other new compact SUVs; however, most of the internals have been carried over for the 2008 model year.
 The Escape still uses the CD2 platform.
-Ford also included an electronic stability control system standard on the 2008 Escape.
+Ford also included an electronic stability control system on the 2008 Escape.
 The Mercury version lasted until late 2010, withdrawn from the market as part of the closure of the Mercury brand, with Mazda's Tribute ending production in late 2011.
-Ford ended manufacture of the second series Escape in 2012.
+Ford ended manufacture of the second-generation Escape in 2012.

 The updated Escape received some styling cues from the Explorer, Edge, and Expedition.
-Changes include a new grille with larger headlamps in the front fascia, while the sides were revised with cleaner lines and rounder wheel arches.
-The interior is also completely redesigned, including the newest standard Ford family navigation system.
+Changes included a new grille with larger headlamps in the front fascia, while the sides were revised with cleaner lines and rounder wheel arches.
+The interior was also completely redesigned, including the newest standard Ford family navigation system.

 The 2008 Escape and its Mercury Mariner sibling were the first vehicles to feature Ford's pull-drift steering mode, an enhancement made possible by applying software control to the Electric Power Steering (EPS) system.
+This system came standard on all second-generation CD2 models.
+All second-generation CD2 models came with front disc/rear drum brakes, except for 2008 Hybrid models which carried over the four-wheel disc brake setup from the previous generation.

 The 2008 models of all three CD-2 versions retained the previous generation's engines and transmissions.
-In 2009, all three versions receceived engine and transmission upgrades that increased performance and fuel economy.
+However, the manual transmission was only available with the four-cylinder and front-wheel drive, and with the XLS trim.
+For 2009, all three versions received engine and transmission upgrades that increased performance and fuel economy.

-Ford ended production on the second generation Escape in 2011 and moved production to its Louisville Assembly Plant in Louisville, Kentucky, where it was succeeded by a new Escape based on its European CUV counterpart, the Ford Kuga.
+Ford ended production on the second-generation Escape in 2012 and moved production to its Louisville Assembly Plant in Louisville, Kentucky, where it was succeeded by a new Escape based on its European CUV counterpart, the Ford Kuga.